Empirical Bayes Selection for Value Maximization

 Given the observed data, an oracle Bayesian decision-maker maximizes expected utility (where the expectation is with respect to the posterior distribution over the unknown true values) by selecting the $m$ units with the highest values of $\theta_i$, breaking ties randomly.
 The empirical Bayes decision-maker mimics this rule, by selecting the $m$ units with the highest values of $\htheta_i$, breaking ties randomly.
 Letting $\J{EB}$ and $\J{Bayes}$ be the empirical Bayes and oracle Bayes choice sets, the regret from empirical relative to oracle Bayes is

-where $\mathbb{1}(\cdot)$ is the indicator function.
-We aim to characterize how quickly $\regret$ converges to zero as $n \to \infty$.
-The proof that $\regret = \bigO_p(r_n^2)$ proceeds by bounding the regret $\regret$ by the product of two terms: the proportion of mistakes, and the maximum possible magnitude of the loss caused by a mistake.
-We show that each of these terms are of the same order as the estimation error in $\heta$, and consequently regret must be second-order small, i.e.\ $\bigO_p(r_n) \cdot \bigO_p(r_n) = \bigO_p(r_n^2)$.
+where $\mathds{1}(\cdot)$ is the indicator function.\footnote{We can also consider the loss $U(J) - U(\J{EB})$ for some other choice of benchmark $J$.
+However, other natural choices of $J$ may require oracle knowledge of the order statistics of the $\mu_i$'s, e.g.\ when $J$ is optimal among the class of permutation invariant choice sets (\citet{weinstein2021permutation}).} We aim to characterize how quickly $\regret$ converges to zero as $n \to \infty$ and $m / n \to \alpha \in (0, 1)$.\footnote{For simplicity of exposition, we only consider fixed $m$.
+We expect our main results to extend to the case where $m$ is allowed to be mildly data-driven, with $m/n \to \alpha$ in probability, as when selecting units with positive posterior means.} The proof that $\regret = \bigO_p(r_n^2)$ proceeds by bounding the regret $\regret$ by the product of two terms: the proportion of mistakes, and the maximum possible magnitude of the loss caused by a mistake.
+We show that each of these terms are of the same order as the estimation error in $\hG$, and consequently regret must be second-order small, i.e.\ $\bigO_p(r_n) \cdot \bigO_p(r_n) = \bigO_p(r_n^2)$.

-Note that in the homoskedastic case when all the variances are equal, i.e.\ $\sigma_1 = \cdots = \sigma_n$, the posterior mean of $\mu_i$ is monotone in $X_i$ for any choice of prior \cite{efron2011tweedie,koenker2014convex}.
-Hence the Bayes selection rule amounts to selecting the top-$m$ observations, and this selection problem is trivial.
+Note that in the homoskedastic case when all variances are equal, $\sigma_1 = \cdots = \sigma_n$, the posterior mean of $\mu_i$ is monotone in $X_i$ for any choice of prior (\citet{efron2011tweedie,koenker2014convex}).
+Hence the oracle Bayes selection rule amounts to selecting the top-$m$ observations ordered by $X_i$, and this selection problem is trivial.